For purposes of this article, the terms “sexual assault” and “rape” will be used interchangeably.

 - Most date rapes happen in the home, so be careful about inviting him or her inside and vice versa.

 - Keep an eye on anyone who spends the night feeding you drinks.
-Being drunk can make your judgement VERY impaired.
+Being drunk can make your judgment VERY impaired.

 - Keep an eye on your friends – make sure they’re not getting themselves into a dangerous situation.